Build a sandcastle with kids to learn, play, and have fun on the beach or in a sandbox.

 - How to Build a Sandcastle by Teresa Coppens on Hubpages

-Building sand castles is a wonderful activity for kids.
-It provides a valuable sensory experience, and the opportunity to get creative.
+Building sand castles is a beautiful activity for kids.
+It provides a valuable sensory experience and the opportunity to get creative.
 Build one today!

 We live near the beach and building sand castles is one of our go to activities.
 I love how the children instinctively start digging, scooping, patting down, collecting seashells, sticks and other wonderful beach and ocean treasures.
 And you know what?
 Mom and Dad love building sand castles just as much!